 - 1. Prepare ribs by removing the membrane from the underside of the ribs.
 Trim off any loose fat or meat. - 2.
 Pat the ribs dry using a paper towel, apply a rub, making sure to cover the ribs completely.
 You can use an "off the shelf" rub or make your own, just blend a few dried spices and herbs together.
-Wrap the ribs in Clingfilm or use a "foodsaver" bag (one that seals) to place the ribs in, and refrigerate overnight. - 3.
-Remove the ribs from the fridge about half an hour before you want to cook them, this will ensure that they are at room temperature.
+Wrap the ribs in Cling wrap or use a "foodsaver" bag (one that seals) to place the ribs in, and refrigerate overnight. - 3.
+Remove the ribs from the fridge about half an hour before you want to cook them; this will ensure that they are at room temperature.
 Baste the ribs with Napoleon's bbq sauce or make your own by using cola, tomato sauce/ ketchup, honey and whatever herbs and spices you like. - 4.
 Get the charcoal going and place the water pan in position and place the ribs on the cooking grill/rib rack.
-The cooking time should take 5 6 hours, so make sure you are using a full load of good quality charcoal and keep the smoker temperature between 200-250°F. - 5.
+The cooking time should take 5 6 hours, so make sure you are using a full load of good quality charcoal and keep the smoker temperature between 93 °C (200°F) and 120 °C (250°F). - 5.
 Add wood chips or chunks through the bottom door on to the fire to create smoke, this should be done for the first 3 hours.
 You will need to baste the ribs every hour during this period. - 6.
 After 3 hours, remove the ribs from the smoker and place them on some heavy duty tin foil, baste heavily with the sauce, wrap the tinfoil around them, making sure there are no holes in the foil.
-Put the parcel back on the smoker for another 2 hours, keeping the temperature at between 200-250°F (there's no point putting any wood for smoke on the fire at this stage). - 7.
+Put the parcel back on the smoker for another 2 hours, keeping the temperature at between 93 °C (200°F) and 120 °C (250°F) (there's no point putting any wood for smoke on the fire at this stage). - 7.
 Remove the foil from the ribs and place them back in the BBQ. - 8.
-After 6 hours total cooking time, baste for a final time, drop one of the grills onto the fire bowl brackets and quickly sear the ribs on either side for 30 seconds, caramelising the sauce.
+After 6 hours total cooking time, baste for a final time, drop one of the grills onto the fire bowl brackets and quickly sear the ribs on either side for 30 seconds, caramelizing the sauce.